 Because they are lightweight, they are commonly washed up by the sea, often found at the strandline, the farthest point of the high tide.
 The egg cases that wash up on beaches are usually empty, the young fish having already hatched out...."
+(Wikipedia)

-In addition to the name there is another element to our logo--the shield.
-The shield represents a "Surfman's Check."
-Over a century ago the shoreline of Cape Cod was dotted with lifeboat stations manned by members of the U.S. Lifesaving Service --predecessor of today's U.S. Coast Guard.
-Ever vigilant to render aid to a foundered vessel surfman from each station would patrol sections of the beach in all types of weather.
-When two surfman would meet at the ends of their patrols they would exchange their "surfman's check" (a badge with their serial number and assigned life saving station) as proof they had completed their patrol.
+The second element to the logo, the shield, represents what is called a "surfman's check."
+Over a century ago, the Cape shoreline was dotted with lifeboat stations manned by members of the U.S. Lifesaving Service - the predecessor of today's U.S. Coast Guard.
+Ever vigilant to render aid to foundered vessels, surfmen from each station would patrol sections of the beach in all weather conditions.
+When two surfmen would meet at the end of their patrols, they would exchange their "surfman's check," a badge with their assigned number and station, as proof that they had completed their patrol.

 Today, accomplished and highly skilled Boatswain's Mates in the Coast Guard can be certified as a Surfman, and awarded a Surfman's Check for their level of expertise.
 Our bold and flavorful Surfman's Check ESB pays homage to the U.S. Lifesaving Service crews of the past, as well as the men and women serving in today's Coast Guard who are "Always Ready" to go into harm's way to save a life.